 - HTTP header renders request and response body info, request authorization, response caching and cookies.
 It stands for meta-data representation and connected with the API request and response.

-Magento 2 uses built in tool (which is shipped with each Magento 2 instance) for immediate REST API documentation generation.
+Magento 2 uses Swagger tool (which is shipped with each Magento 2 instance) for immediate REST API documentation generation.

 The distinctive feature of this tool is that demonstrates methods available for your particular Magento instance, so its a kind of plus to always get access to up-to-date information on your website.

-Another eye-catching feature of Swagger is endpoints execution directly from the browser so you are always able to check what return values are.
+Another eye-catching feature of Magento 2 Swagger is endpoints execution directly from the browser so you are always able to check what return values are.

 To be able to use swagger you need to add “swagger” to your website URL, for example: